tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

   MUST NOT transition to new application traffic secrets until the authentication exchange has completed.

-In DTLS, deferred EKU requests are acknowledged as specified in {{DTLSC}}.
+In DTLS, deferred EKU request is acknowledged as specified in {{DTLSC}}.

+### Exported Authenticators

+Because the exporter interface defined in this document is epoch-aware, the exporter secret used for an Exported Authenticator exchange is explicitly determined by the epoch selected by the application.

+As a result, cross-flight exchanges of EKU and `AuthenticatorRequest` messages do not introduce cryptographic ambiguity.
+Therefore, no serialization requirement is imposed between EKU and Exported Authenticator exchanges.

 #  Security Considerations